Peteous/Practice/README.md

 # Practice

 ## Description
- - This repository contains practice code written by me during my days programming.
+ - This repository contains practice code written by me, some for practical purposes, amd some for fun.
 I make no guarantees about current working operation, since I'm digging a lot of this old code up.
 The older stuff is generally also not written well (bad variable/object names) because I was young.
 Now I don't wish to fix it.

 ## Table of Contents
 1. NotGalaga.java